Assessment of the Dimension-5 Seesaw Portal and Impact of Exotic Higgs Decays on Non-Pointing Photon Searches: Searches for Non-Pointing Photons at the LHC

-Even though there are no published papers featuring non-pointing photons at energies above 8 TeV, there does exist a somewhat recent thesis addressing this kind of search, for 13 TeV~\cite{Mahon:2021bai}.
+Even though there are no published papers featuring non-pointing photons at energies above 8 TeV, there does exist a somewhat recent thesis addressing this kind of search, for 13 TeV~\cite{Mahon:2021bai}\footnote{Shortly before this work was completed, the ATLAS collaboration released a conference note related to this analysis~\cite{ATLAS:2022bsa}.}.
 This work presents a search for exotic decays of the Higgs boson, targeting the open phase space of its decays to some intermediate invisible long-lived particle with displaced photons in the final state.
 The search uses 139~fb$^{-1}$ of data in $13$ TeV collisions from ATLAS, collected between 2015 and 2018, probably representing the first displaced photon analysis performed using the full LHC Run 2 dataset, with seven times more integrated luminosity compared to the previous ATLAS result \cite{ATLAS:2014kbb}.
 The search is designed to have sensitivity to softer non-pointing photons signatures than in the previous study, for the same GMSB signal, but with neutralinos from Higgs decays.
 To this end, they trigger the measurement with an associated lepton from Higgs production, allowing for a relaxation of the photon energy cuts used before.
 Thus, the final state contains at least one electron or muon, at least one photon, and MET.

 Again, photons are identified with the loose photon ID algorithm, this time selected if they have $p_T > 10$ GeV and $|\eta|< 2.37$ (excluding the transition region).
 These are considered isolated if all ECAL topo-clusters within a fixed $\Delta R = 0.2$ cone (excluding the core) are less than $6.5\%$ of the total cluster $p_T$.
 In addition, track isolation requires that the fixed-radius $R = 0.2$ cone, excluding the photon candidate itself, must contain less than $5\%$ of the total object $p_T$.
 For the photon timing, only the cell in the ECAL middle layer with the maximum energy deposit is used ($E_{\rm cell}$) and a cut is placed at either 7 or 10 GeV, depending on the GMSB signal point being analyzed, as the low-energy photons degrade the analysis sensitivity.
 With this, photons likely originating from out-of-time pileup are avoided by discarding events with $t_{\gamma}>12$~ns.